return42/sphkerneldoc/linux_src_doc/lib/uuid_c.rst

 .. c:function:: bool uuid_is_valid(const char *uuid)

-    checks if UUID string valid
+    checks if a UUID string is valid

     :param const char \*uuid:
         UUID string to check